BDChristman/PersonalWebsite/content/tutoring/items.md

     certificate_url: ''
     date_start: '2022-01-01'
     date_end: ''
     description: 'SAT test preparation for all sections.
 In full transparency, I took the SAT in 2016 and received a 1430.
-My quantitative score was a 740 and verbal score was a 690.
+My quantitative score was 740 and verbal score was 690.

     Price: $25/hour'
   - organization: Brian D. Christman